tago-io/tago-sdk-js/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Tago's SDK for JavaScript Documentation
+TagoIO's SDK for JavaScript Documentation
 =======================================

 .. toctree::